Xinyi-Yu/MPC4STL-TID/README.md

 #### Instructions

-This project consists of two parts, online part and offline parts, which are conducted by Python 3 and Julia respectively.
+This project consists of two parts, online part and offline part, which are conducted by Python 3 and Julia respectively.

 - We compared computational efficiency by two ways, with Time Interval Decomposition (TID) and without TID.
 Both codes can be found in folders `online codes - with TID` and `online codes - without TID` respectively.
 - We will publish them as soon as possible.